|THE SACRAMENT OF

 In the first centuries Confirmation generally comprised one single celebration with Baptism,

 forming with it a "double sacrament," according to the expression of St. Cyprian.
-Among other
+Among

-''myron" consecrated by the bishop.
+with the ''myron" consecrated by the bishop.

 CCC 1292 The practice of the Eastern Churches gives greater emphasis to the unity of

 Christian initiation.
-That of the Latin Church more clearly expresses the communion of the new
+That of the Latin Church more clearly expresses the communion of the